Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

 - **Example**

     ```powershell
-    Add-PathToCurrentMachineEnvPaths -Path 'C:\Program Files\Git\cmd'
+    Add-PathToCurrentMachineEnvPath -Path 'C:\Program Files\Git\cmd'
     ```

-### Add-PathToCurrentProcessEnvPaths
+### Add-PathToCurrentProcessEnvPath

 - **Description**

-    Append a path to the current process level env paths.
+    Append a path to the current process level `$Env:PATH`.
-    Before appending, the function will check and de-duplicate the current process level env paths.
+    Before appending, the function will check and de-duplicate the current process level `$Env:PATH`.
 - **Inputs**

     A string of the path.